Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 }
 ```

-Triangle waves start at -1, spend half a period rising linearly to 1, and then half a period linearly back down to -1.
+Triangle waves start at -1, spend half a period rising linearly to 1, and then half a period linearly falling back down to -1.
 I found that the easiest way to think about this one was to treat it as a repeating piecewise function with one piece on each half of the waveform:

 ```ts
 // triangle wave; goes from -1 to 1 for one half the period and 1 to -1 for the other half